vorsanigo/Twitter_topics/README.md

       - `text_cleaned_tuple` containing the tweets as a list of tuples
 - OUTPUT: it is stored in `bin/results` as a `csv` file

-## Structure

-### Folders

-- `doc` contains the report about the project with the explanation of the solution and the experimental part
-- `src` contains the source code of the project
-- `data` contains the datasets
-- `bin` contains the files to execute the program

-### Datasets

-Two datasets have been considered (the second one to support the evaluation of the solution):
-1) COVID19 dataset containing tweets between 24-07-2020 and 30-08-2020 about covid
-2) Australian election 2019 dataset containing tweets between 10-05-2020 and 20-05-2020

-After the cleaning we obtain as input datasets where tweets are grouped by date.

-### Solution method

-2 methods (each with 2 variants) have been evaluated (the first ones as baseline, the last ones as solution):
-1) Baseline:
-   - Naive with top-k approach
-   - Naive with frequency
-2) Apriori approach:
-   - Efficient apriori
-   - Efficient apriori with association rules

-It will be possible to notice that the apriori approach has much better performances.